Parking-Master/Parking-Master/README.md

 ##### - For further releases, please skip to the <a href="#further-releases">Further Releases</a> section.
 ##### - To contact us for bugs, email us at <a href="mailto:parkingmaster@email.com">parkingmaster@email.com</a>.
 ### Read this first
-Parking Master's web-directory where the game is located <kbd>parkingmaster.w3spaces.com</kbd> has accidentally been deleted.<br>
+Parking Master's main directory where the game is located <kbd>parkingmaster.w3spaces.com</kbd> has accidentally been deleted.<br>
 Parking Master will arrive **October 14th 2021** and the update will be added.
 Sorry for any inconvenience.
 <!--## Parking Master desktop app released!
 An all-new parking master desktop application.<br>